pimwimon12/data-bootcamp-08/README.md

 # data-boothcamp-08
 My Project in Data Booth camp 08

-##What do I learn from this boothcamp?
+## What do I learn from this boothcamp?

 I learn a lot of essential skills for data analyst.
-This boothcamp has 10 sprints as follow
+This boothcamp has 10 sprints as follow:

 - Intro to Data science
 - Spreadsheets